 - a.
 New structures shall provide a roof pitch no less than two and one-half (2-1/2) inches of vertical rise for each twelve (12) inches of horizontal run. - i.
 Mansard roofs shall be prohibited - b.
 Alterations or additions to an existing structure shall provide the same roof form, material and color as the existing structure. - c.
-Roof material and color shall be consistent throughout the entirety of the roof.
+Roof material and color shall be the same throughout the entirety of the roof. - d.
+Overhanging eaves shall extend a minimum of twelve (12) inches beyond the supporting wall.